 Change the current directory to dir. if dir is not supplied, the value of the HOME shell variable is the default.
 Any additional arguments following dir are ignored.
 The variable CDPATH defines the search path for the directory containing dir: each directory name in CDPATH is searched for dir.
 Alternative directory names in CDPATH are separated by a colon (:).
 A null directory name in CDPATH is the same as the current directory, i.e., ".".
-If dir begins with a slash (l), then CDPATH is not used.
-The -P option causes cd to use the physical directory structure by resolving symbolic links while traversing dir and before processing instances of .. in dir (see also the -P option to the set builtin command); the -L option forces symbolic links to be followed by resolving the link after processing instances of .. in dir, back to a slash or the beginning of dir.
+If dir begins with a slash (/), then CD-PATH is not used.
+The -P option causes cd to use the physical directory structure by resolving symbolic links while traversing dir and before processing instances of .. in dir (see also the -P option to the set builtin command); the -L option forces symbolic links to be followed by resolving the link after processing instances of .. in dir.
+If .. appears in dir, it is processed by removing the immediately previous pathname component from dir, back to a slash or the beginning of dir.
 If the -e option is supplied with -P, and the current working directory cannot be successfully determined after a successful directory change, cd will return an unsuccessful status.
 On systems that support it, the -@ option presents the extended attributes associated with a file as a directory.
 An argument of - is converted to \$OLDPWD before the directory change is attempted.
-If a nonempty directory name from CDPATH is used, or if - is the first argument, and the directory change is successful, the absolute pathname of the new working directory is written to the standard output.
+If a non-empty directory name from CDPATH is used, or if - is the first argument, and the directory change is successful, the absolute pathname of the new working directory is written to the standard output.
 The return value is true if the directory was successfully changed; false otherwise.